CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/deploy.md

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_pool` |  `address` | pool address to deploy the gauge for |

-    !!!info
-        Deploying a gauge using this function will only be successful if the pool has been deployed from this Factory.

     ??? quote "Source code"